UstadMobile/libeduchip/README.md

 ### Handling imperfect connectivity

-An [offline-first app](https://developer.android.com/topic/architecture/data-layer/offline-first) is able to perform key functionality without access to the Internet.
+An is able to perform key functionality without access to the Internet.
 In the case of an edtech app as above this should include:

 * Preloading the learner profile information required for a student or teacher session to continue if the user goes offline later